Answer Card

 Start small, test the process, and expand only after the supplier shows consistent execution.
 A controlled 90-day pilot usually tells you much more than a long quotation sheet.

-Benchmark note: Workflow ranges in this article are based on Brace Auto Parts internal sourcing and order-handling records (2024-2026), mainly from Gulf and export workshop buyers.
+Benchmark note: Workflow ranges in this article are based on Brace Auto Parts sourcing and order-handling records (2024-2026), mainly from Gulf and export workshop buyers.
 They are intended as working decision references, not universal market standards.

 What does supplier onboarding mean in this context?